Lacie300323/Library/README.md

 * .contr()

-All functions parameters can be customized to create your own custom colors except <b>.randomcol(), .on(), .html() and .contr()__.
+All functions parameters can be customized to create your own custom colors except <b>.randomcol(), .on(), .html() and .contr()</b>.
 The Colorfy Library also includes comments which will explain how to the function.

 ## Getting Started

 ### Step 1
-Download the ZIP file from this repository
+Download the ZIP file of this repository.
+You can use the default files that come with the ZIP file or just add the __library.js__ to your js folder.
+The CSS and HTML are not necessary, but there are changes you need to make to your own HTML file.
+If youre using the default files, you can skip the steps ahead an continue to the __"How to Use" section__.

 ### Step 2

-Include the Javascript Library file and the CSS file in the <head> of your HTML file.
-Make sure to also add the __<script> "onload"__ as shown below.
+Include the Javascript Library file and the CSS file (in case used) in the <head> of your HTML file.
+Make sure to also add the __<script> "onload"__ to your html as shown below.
 ```
   <head>
 		<title>Library</title>